-- To provide a minimum of 1,000 hours of training for law enforcement and corrections officers in the mobile team service area. - To achieve a minimum of 25,000 man-hours of in-service training through regional offerings. - To serve 1,900 participants through in-service offerings. - To provide a minimum of 100 hours in-service training on communication skills, citizen interaction, de-escalation techniques, and mental health intervention. - To provide a minimum of 80 hours of in-service training on subjects directly related to officer safety and deadly force encounters. - To provide a minimum of 40 hours of in-service training specifically designed for supervisors, command staff and field training officers.
+- To provide a minimum of 1,200 hours of training for law enforcement and corrections officers in the mobile team service area. - To achieve a minimum of 25,000 man-hours of in-service training through regional offerings. - To serve 2,000 participants through in-service offerings. - To provide a minimum of 120 hours in-service training on communication skills, citizen interaction, de-escalation techniques, and mental health intervention. - To provide a minimum of 80 hours of in-service training on subjects directly related to officer safety and deadly force encounters. - To provide a minimum of 60 hours of in-service training specifically designed for supervisors, command staff and field training officers.

-- To actively participate in supplemental training projects developed under the auspices of the Illinois Police Training Board; i.e., Police Traffic Services Training Project, Police Executive Institute, Homeland Security Training Program, CIT Officer Certification, Lead Homicide Investigator Certification, Sexual Assault Investigator Certification, and Narcotics Detection K9 Certification. - To assist local units of government to meet new training standards enacted by the Illinois General Assembly through the Police Community Improvement Act.
-By state law, all local officers are now required to complete in-service training on an annual and 3-year basis in eight mandated subject areas, i.e., Legal Updates, Use of Force, Civil Rights, Human Rights, Cultural Competency, Constitutional & Proper Use of Authority, Mental Health Awareness, and Procedural Justice. - To participate in short-term training programs in collaboration with professional law enforcement associations (such as the Illinois Tactical Officers Association), the State Police Academy, and neighboring ASSIST Mobile Teams. - To actively participate in training programs implemented on a statewide basis under the direction of the Illinois Law Enforcement Training and Standards Board
+- To actively participate in supplemental training projects developed under the auspices of the Illinois Police Training Board; i.e., Police Traffic Services Training Project, Police Executive Institute, Homeland Security Training Program, CIT Officer Certification, Lead Homicide Investigator Certification, Sexual Assault Investigator Certification, and Trauma Informed Sexual Assault Certification for Patrol. - To assist local units of government to meet new training standards enacted by the Illinois General Assembly through the Police Community Improvement Act.
+By state law, all local officers are now required to complete in-service training on an annual and 3-year basis in eight mandated subject areas, i.e., Legal Updates, Use of Force, Civil Rights, Human Rights, Cultural Competency, Constitutional & Proper Use of Authority, Mental Health Awareness, and Procedural Justice.
+In addition, all officers are required to attend in-service training on Domestic Violence every 5 years. - To participate in short-term training programs in collaboration with professional law enforcement associations (such as the Illinois Tactical Officers Association), the State Police Academy, and neighboring ASSIST Mobile Teams. - To actively participate in training programs implemented on a statewide basis under the direction of the Illinois Law Enforcement Training and Standards Board